Higher resolution image of FRT 2023 cohort in the Embassy office, Indonesia

 Fundamental and applied aspects of nuclear science at Australia's Heavy Ion Accelerator Facility.
 Projects use gamma-ray, electron and particle spectroscopy techniques to study atomic nuclei across a range of physics themes, including studies of the structure and shapes of atomic nuclei, nuclear lifetime measurements by direct timing and Doppler-shift methods, and magnetic moment measurement by hyperfine interaction techniques.

-Dr AJ Mitchell, Prof Greg Lane, A/Prof Tibor Kibedi, Prof Andrew Stuchbery
+Dr AJ Mitchell, Prof Greg Lane, Assoc Prof Tibor Kibedi, and Prof Andrew Stuchbery

 Understanding energy dissipation in colliding quantum many-body systems #